abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     True
     >>> browser.getLink('Publish').click()

-We created an internal link in the basic Plone way, creating an external link to a site content's URL.
+We created an internal link in the basic Plone way: creating an external link to a site content's URL.
-Apart the boring procedure you must follow doing this, we can have broken link problem.
+Apart the boring procedure you must follow doing this (you need to remember and copy/paste the content's URL), we can have broken link problem.

 To prove that, from the visitor point of view, this don't change anything, we can log-off then test links as anonymous user.